 Yes, its true!
 The iron & glass structure which was constructed to house The Great Exhibition of 1851 to showcase the products of many countries was designed by Sir Joseph Paxton – a renowned gardener The Commission in charge of finalizing the design & construction of Crystal Palace, invited submissions from general public.
+They recieved a large number of entries: some were impractical to build and some were not economical at all.
 Paxton's design proved to be very much faster & cheaper to build than all the other entries.

 The Great Exhibition witnessed more than 14,000 exhibitors from around the world.
 After the exhibition, it was shifted to a South London suburb but was destroyed by fire in 1936